saifujasoor/Age-Prediction-and-Gender-Detection-Web-App/README.md

 ### What is a CNN?
 A Convolutional Neural Network is a deep neural network (DNN) widely used for the purposes of image recognition and processing and NLP.
 Also known as a ConvNet, a CNN has input and output layers, and multiple hidden layers, many of which are convolutional.
 In a way, CNNs are regularized multilayer perceptrons.

-### Gender and Age Detection Python Project- Objective
+### Gender  Detection and Age Prediction- Objective
 To build a gender and age detector that can approximately guess the gender and age of the person (face) in a picture using Deep Learning on the Adience dataset.

-### Gender and Age Detection – About the Project
+### Gender  Detection and Age Prediction – About the Project
-In this Python Project, we will use Deep Learning to accurately identify the gender and age of a person from a single image of a face.
-We will use the models trained by Tal Hassner and Gil Levi.
-The predicted gender may be one of ‘Male’ and ‘Female’, and the predicted age may be one of the following ranges- (0 – 2), (4 – 6), (8 – 12), (15 – 20), (25 – 32), (38 – 43), (48 – 53), (60 – 100) (8 nodes in the final softmax layer).
+Hello Guys,Let’s see an interesting application of Deep Learning applied to faces.
+We will estimate the age and figure out the gender of the person by live detecting or  from a single image, Hereby  I'm sharing a python web app  project “ Age-Prediction-and-Gender-Detection ” .
+I have used the models trained by Tal Hassner and Gil Levi.
+The predicted gender may be one of ‘Male’ and ‘Female’, and the predicted age may be one of the following ranges- (0 – 2), (4 – 6), (8 – 12), (15 – 20), (25 – 32), (38 – 43), (48 – 53), (60 – 100).
+The front-end of the application is built using HTML, CSS and JavaScript The back-end is built using Flask and Open CV.
 It is very difficult to accurately guess an exact age from a single image because of factors like makeup, lighting, obstructions, and facial expressions.
 And so, we make this a classification problem instead of making it one of regression.

-Ref: https://data-flair.training/blogs/python-project-gender-age-detection/ and Umang Tiwari
+Ref: https://data-flair.training/ and Umang Tiwari

 ## Getting Started